awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.OGPG.md

 When you migrate data using Oracle Data Pump, the utility raises the error ORA\-39405 when the target time zone version is lower than the source time zone version\.

 For more information, see [TIMESTAMP WITH TIMEZONE restrictions](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-9B6C92EE-860E-43DD-9728-735B17B9DA89) in the Oracle documentation\.

+## Oracle Database 12c upgrade considerations<a name="USER_UpgradeDBInstance.Oracle.auto-upgrade"></a>

+Amazon RDS has deprecated support for Oracle Database 12c on both Oracle Enterprise Edition and Oracle Standard Edition 2\.
+As explained in [Oracle Database 12c with Amazon RDS](Oracle.Concepts.database-versions.md#Oracle.Concepts.FeatureSupport.12c), Amazon RDS began automatically upgrading Oracle Database 12c DB instances to Oracle Database 19c\.
+You can no longer upgrade manually\.
+The automatic upgrades began on the following dates:
++ April 1, 2022 for Oracle Database 12c Release 2 \(12\.2\.0\.1\)
++ August 1, 2022 for Oracle Database 12c Release 1 \(12\.1\.0\.2\)

+The automatic upgrades are not guaranteed to occur in your maintenance window\.
+All Oracle Database 12c DB instances, including reserved instances, will move to the latest available Release Update \(RU\)\.

+After your Oracle Database 12c DB instance is upgraded to Oracle Database 19c, consider the following:
++ Your SQL statements might perform differently after the upgrade\.
+If so, you can use the `OPTIMIZER_FEATURES_ENABLE` parameter to retain the behavior of the Oracle Database 12c optimizer\.
+For more information, see [Influencing the Optimizer](https://docs.oracle.com/en/database/oracle/oracle-database/19/tgsql/influencing-the-optimizer.html#GUID-8758EF88-1CC6-41BD-8581-246702414D1D) in the Oracle Database documentation\.
++ If you have Extended Support for Oracle Database 12c on the BYOL model, consider the implications\.
+In this case, you must have Extended Support agreements from Oracle Support for Oracle Database 19c\.
+For details on licensing and support requirements for BYOL, see [Amazon RDS for Oracle FAQs](https://aws.amazon.com/rds/oracle/faqs/)\.